After using Sequelize in my Express applications for the past 6 years, this is how I write my migrations and models for all my Nodejs applications.

 };

 I usually add the purge function on the model itself, since we can then call purge on a created user instance before sending it back to the frontend.
-Otherwise, we might send back user data that should have not been sent back such as the password hash.

 create cards table migration